top of page

 AYCE Consulting Engineers Role

 AYCE Consulting Engineers, Inc. was the prime engineering firm with its principals David Woo as the design manager and Kandice Nguyen as the lead engineer.
-All of the design services were provided in house.
+All design services were completed by in house staff.

 Project Elements: